-Ragda Patties (also known as Ragda Pattice) are a popular Mumbai street food snack that is loved by everyone that tries them.
-It consists of pan-fried potato patties served with a dried peas curry and a variety of sweet, spicy and tangy chutneys – plus creamy yogurt, ground spices, and crunchy sev.
+Ragda Patties are a popular Mumbai street food snack that is loved by everyone that tries them.
+It is also referred to as Ragda Pattice and consists of pan-fried crispy potato patties served with a dried peas curry and a variety of sweet, spicy and tangy chutneys – plus creamy yogurt, ground spices, and crunchy sev.
 Every bite is bursting with amazing flavors and textures for a dish that leaves you wanting more and more.
-Here you’ll find step-by-step instructions with photos to make my foolproof ragda patties recipe at home!
+Here you’ll find step-by-step instructions with photos to make a delicious ragda patties recipe at home!

 Crispy on the outside, tender on the inside fried potato patties are set on a plate with homemade ragda – which is a savory curry made from dried peas and spices.

 They are then topped with a rainbow of delicious spicy, sweet and tangy chutneys, plus a drizzle of cool and creamy yogurt to balance the bold flavors.
 The dish is finished with a sprinkling of spice powders and crunchy fried gram flour vermicelli (sev) for more great textures.

 In Hindi, we call the blissful combination of sweet, spicy, savory, tangy/sour flavors chatpata.
 And let me tell you, this ragda patties recipe definitely brings that chatpata taste!

 This snack food recipe requires three key components: